UCI-Rocket-Project/rocket2-overview/README.md

 | solenoidCurrentLoxVent | `float` | $A$ | Liquid oxygen GSE panel vent solenoid current feedback |
 | solenoidCurrentLngFill | `float` | $A$ | Liquid methane fill solenoid current feedback |
 | solenoidCurrentLngVent | `float` | $A$ | Liquid methane GSE panel vent solenoid current feedback |
-> `timestamp`, `igniterArmed`, and `igniterContinuity` fields are required.
+> `timestamp`, `igniterArmed`, `igniterContinuity`, and `solenoidInternalState*` fields are required.
 All other fields are optional and shall remain its default value to indicate no data.

 ### ECU Command Packet
 ```c